xonixx/xonixx.github.io/intellij-awk_grammar_optimization.md

 ---
 layout: post
-title: 'TODO'
+title: 'A story about one refactoring of the parser grammar in IntelliJ-AWK'
-description: 'TODO'
+description: 'I describe how I tweaked the parsing grammar to solve one particular problem, and this also made it more resilient and allowed to remove some "code hacks"'
-image: TODO
+image: intellij-awk_grammar_optimization3.png
 ---

-# The story of one parser grammar refactoring in IntelliJ-AWK
+# A story about one refactoring of the parser grammar in IntelliJ-AWK

-_TODO 2023_
+_May 2023_

 ### TL;DR